DataBrewery/cubes/doc/configuration.rst

 * ``model`` – name of the model for the store
 * ``model_provider`` – type of the model provider for the store (the model provider will be connected this store)
-* ``is_model_provider`` – if set then the model provider of the same type as the store will be created and connected to the store
 * ``namespace`` – namespace that will be used for objects in the model for the store